SherG/sherrieg/content/blog/swiss-vs-nazis/index.md

 This was a whole-of-society effort: blind persons used their heightened sense of hearing to detect aircraft before others could; boy scouts were given rifles and secret missions; women and children manned farmed and factories when able-bodied men were called up to service.

-The idea that every able-bodied man in Switzerland is required to serve in the the military and keeps his service weapon at home is well-known today, as it was during World War II.
+The idea that every able-bodied man in Switzerland is required to serve in the the military <sup><a id="footnote-1-ref" href="#footnote-1">[1]</a></sup> and keeps his service weapon at home is well-known today, as it was during World War II.
 But perhaps more to the point, long before the war, marksmanship competitions were a national pastime and part of mountain culture.
 The Germans were right to fear and dread a nation full of potential snipers.

 Even so Hitler ordered invasion plans to be drawn up against the protest of some of his officers.